Top 90 Common Questions in IELTS speaking (audio included) (Thay Anh IELTS)

 Speaking Part

-Q2: What do you usually use your smartphone for?
+Q2: What do you like most about your hometown?

 Exercises